-Normal body temperature is considered to be 98.6 degrees Fahrenheit or 37 degrees Celsius.
-Body temperature can vary 1/2 to 1 degree Fahrenheit above or below 98.6 F. and still be considered normal.
+Normal body temperature is considered to be 98.6 F or 37 C. Body temperature can vary 1/2 to 1 F above or below 98.6 F and still be considered normal.
 Body temperature varies with many factors including level of activity.

 - Take your own temperature in the morning, in the afternoon and in the evening.
 Did it change?
 Can you explain why?

 - Exercise for 30 minutes.
-Take your temperature directly after you are finished, one half hour later and one hour later.
+Take your temperature directly after you are finished, a half hour later, and one hour later.
 Did it change?
 Can you explain why?

 - What happens when your body temperature goes too high?
 What happens when your body temperature goes too low?